EvansAbraham/Vercel-Clone/README.md

 ### Performance Testing

 Performance testing was conducted using Artillery.
-The results of the tests can be found in the `performance/reports` directory:
+The results of the tests can be found in the `reports` directory:

 - **JSON Report**: [reports/report.json](reports/report.json)
 - **HTML Report**: [reports/report.html](reports/report.html)